 Class 45 Ridden Veteran – ponies to be 15 years of age & over – open to any breed

-Class 46 NPS UNREGISTERED RIDDEN PONY NATIONAL CHAMPIONSHIP..
+Class 46 NPS PUBS (Ponies of Unregistered Breeding) NATIONAL CHAMPIONSHIP..
 Open to mares and geldings 148cm or under, 4 years old and over with no verified parentage.
 Must possess a basic ID passport.
 Rider any age.
 The owner does not have to be a NPS member for the pony to enter this competition, to qualify or to enter the final.
 Ponies to be judged as a practical family all round pony displaying good manners, correct way of going and functional conformation

 Ridden Championship – 1st& 2ndPrizewinners from classes 41 to 46 to compete.